jasonmzx/3D-Slit-Scanner_ESP32/README.md

 ### 2.)
 Transforming 2D Points into Cylindrical Coordinates for subsequent translation into 3D Cartesian Space

+After the Data Acquisition & Pre-processing Phase, We've got a set of `LazerSlice`, where the `processed_matrix` parameter is essentially a **Binary Mask** , where the activated points is the projected Line Lazer at the specific `angle`

+Now I know the 2D Lazer Line Projection on the Object at all angles, from here I choose an Origin Point *(On the X-axis)* to define the center for all images.

+Basic Idea:

+- Further points from the origin corresspond to further points in x and z axis in 3D
+- TODO: improve this section

 ### 3.)
 3D Reconstruction (In Cartesian Space) using Lazer's Planar Equation & Camera Extrincts *(Translation Vector)*